radicallyopensecurity/password-training/offline/Readme.md

 The default john comes with a 'stripped down' feature set which includes the things most commonly used, however there is a john-jumbo package which contains extra options which can help with large cracking jobs.
 For example the ability to spread a cracking job across a large scale computer cluster using the OpenMPI framework and the ability to utilize GPU accelerators.
 John-jumbo also supports many additional hash types.

 ### Note about .pot files
 John stores hash cracking progress in a .pot file.
 By default this file is located here `~/.john/john.pot`.
-If you wish to re-crack a hash you must remove this file.
+If you wish to re-crack a hash you must remove this file or specify an alternate potfile using the **--pot=POTFILE** option.
 If you wish to show the current status for cracked hashes, call john with the --show option and the hash file.
 ```
 john --show myhashfile.txt
 ```

+### Sessions
+If you want your cracking session to be saved, you can use the **--session=NAME** option.
+John will store it's current status and progress in the file you specify there.
+When your cracking session is interrupted you can pick up where you left of at a later time using the **--restore=NAME** option.

-[Possible further content: session management, rules and mutators]
+[Possible further content: rules and mutators]

 ## Cracking hashes with Hashcat